Understanding your blocks & how to fix inaccurate measurements

 Once you have refined your measurements you will find drafting all of your basic blocks a very simple process, with excellent results each time.

-#2 Troubleshooting specific blocks
+#2 Understanding how we draft specific blocks

-We have produced a series of block-specific guides that show you how to spot and address measurement errors that might cause ill-fitting basic blocks.
+We have produced a series of block-specific guides that show you how to spot and address your measurement errors that might cause ill-fitting basic blocks.
 Each guide explains which measurements go into drafting each basic block and how each individual measurement affects the drafting process.
 Learn about the importance of “delicate” measurements and how to adjust them to create well-fitting blocks.
 Usually, there are two scenarios where these guides come in handy:

-Spotting and fixing broken blocks
+A. Spotting and fixing broken blocks due to poor measurements

 Although it is rare, broken blocks do happen!
 Mostly, it is due to missing a decimal place or entering a measurement in the wrong box on the profile page.
 To help you spot a broken block, and the incorrect measurements that draft them, we have created a handy block preview tool that allows you to view your finished block and edit your measurements before downloading and printing.
 The tool allows you to edit or tweak your measurements as many times as you wish (Except the Bust, Waist and Hip).
 Once you have corrected and saved your measurements, the system will then redraft or update the block and create a new preview.
-Use the troubleshooting guides to spot broken blocks, what measurements are causing your block to break and then adjust them using the block preview tool.
+Use the guides to spot broken blocks, which measurements are causing your block to break and then adjust them using the block preview tool.
 You can find the tool by navigating to ‘My Account> My Orders> View order> Preview’.

-Refining a well-fitting block
+B. Refining a well-fitting block

-You can also use the troubleshooting guides to make slight fit alterations to an already well-fitting block.
+You can also use the guides to make slight fit alterations to an already well-fitting block.
 Possibly your draft was accurate, you’ve toiled it in fabric, fit it on the model, but there are one or two slight alterations you would like to make?
 Great! you can use these guides to help you make those alterations.
 Simply revisit your draft on the My Orders page, click the preview button and edit your measurements from the block preview tool.